Heater-Cooler Device Lawsuits

-The medical device liability attorneys at The Law Offices of Peter Angelos discuss recent occurrences of dangerous infections associated with the use of heater-cooler devices.
+The medical device liability attorneys at Peter Angelos Law discuss recent occurrences of dangerous infections associated with the use of heater-cooler devices.

 Many hospitals use heater-cooler systems to maintain internal body temperature and consistent blood circulation during invasive surgical procedures.
 Although the devices are used in thousands of surgeries each year, recent reports suggest that heater-cooler systems can become contaminated, and thus have the potential to cause dangerous infections in vulnerable and unsuspecting patients.

 Heater-cooler devices (HCD) circulate temperature-controlled water to external machines, which in turn work to warm or cool patients during cardiothoracic procedures and other invasive surgeries.
 This process helps physicians to maintain the internal body temperature and blood circulation of a patient throughout a procedure, which may assist the patient with recovery.
 According to the Center for Disease Control, the devices are used in more than 250,000 procedures and in nearly sixty percent of the hospitals across the United States each year.

 HCDs are designed to store water in a tank to be used during surgeries.
 While patients typically do not come into direct contact with the water, it is possible that the water can contaminate other components of the device or spray through small openings in the device and onto a surgical opening.
 Further, bacteria in the water can aerosolize, and expel through the HCD ventilation system, causing the air surrounding the surgical site to become contaminated.